fkshohag/LaraQL/README.md

 ```

 * division with country create(one to one relation data insert): POST: `/api/divisions`
+### Before you do this make sure you removed country_id from validation method and added $one2oneFields property in model
 * body
-### Before you do this make sure you removed country_id from validation method and added $one2oneFields propery in model
 ```json
 {
 	"name": "Rajshahi",